This month features the Hong Kong Rugby Sevens, the territory's premier sporting event and mega-party.

 Mickey, Minnie and the gang will be

-sporting their new spring-themed outfits and new this year, a Springtime Carnival Procession, a brand new parade with all our favourite Disney friends old and new!
+sporting their new spring-themed outfits.
+The Springtime Carnival Procession is back this year, a lively parade with all our favourite Disney friends old and new!

 Where?
 Hong Kong Disneyland